amuza2/100DaysOfCode/README.md

 ## Day 16:

-scrape data from an API and downloaded images
+scrape data from an API and download images

 code: [here](Day16)